Bayer To Pay More Than $10 Billion To Resolve Cancer Lawsuits Over Weedkiller Roundup

 Parts of the deal are pending court approval, including from Judge Vince Chhabria of the U.S. District Court for the Northern District of California.

 In addition to claims over the Roundup product, the agreement will also settle many cases filed over dicamba.
-Farmers say that when the chemical is sprayed it drifts into neighboring fields and gardens, inflicting broad damaging there.
+Farmers say that when the chemical is sprayed it drifts into neighboring fields and gardens, inflicting broad damage there.

 Bayer says it will "pay up to a total of $400 million to resolve the multi-district litigation pending in the U.S. District Court for the Eastern District of Missouri and claims for the 2015-2020 crop years" related to dicamba claims.